Multiple Queries with Multiple Keys: A Precise Prompt Matching Paradigm for Prompt-based Continual Learning: Method

 We set $|\mathcal{Y}^t|$ different learnable keys $\mathbf{k}_t$ for $P_t$, where $|\mathcal{Y}^t|$ denotes the number of categories in task $t$.
 The set of keys $\mathbf{K}_t = \{ \mathbf{k}_{t1}, \mathbf{k}_{t2}, \cdots, \mathbf{k}_{t|\mathcal{Y}^t|} \}$ collectively performs retrieval for $P_t$, where $\mathbf{k}_{tj}$ denotes the key for class $j$ in task $t$.
 The keys and prompts together form a key-value pair pool: ${\mathbf{P}=\{P_g, (\mathbf{K}_1, P_1),(\mathbf{K}_2, P_2), \cdots, (\mathbf{K}_M, P_M) \}}$.
 We refer to these keys, where a task contains multiple keys for deep search, as MK.
 MK was originally introduced by CPrompt \cite{gao2024consistent}, but in fact, our MK differs fundamentally from the MK in CPrompt.
 This distinction will be explained in detail in \cref{sec:Optimization_Objective}.

 Given a sample $\mathbf{x}$, we use the $t$-th e-prompt and g-prompt in combination with ViT for feature extraction to obtain $f_r(P_g; P_t; \mathbf{x}_e)[0]$, which serves as the $t$-th query $Q_t \in \mathbb{R}^{D}$.
 The queries generated by using different e-prompts form a query pool $\mathbf{Q} = \{ Q_1, Q_2, \cdots, Q_M \}$.
 We refer to task-level queries for breadth search as MQ.
-Next, $Q_t$ is matched with $\mathbf{k}_{tj}$ by calculating the cosine similarity $\cos \langle Q_t, \mathbf{k}_{tj} \rangle$.
+Next, $Q_t$ is locally matched with $\mathbf{k}_{tj}$ by calculating the cosine similarity $\cos \langle Q_t, \mathbf{k}_{tj} \rangle$.
+Since different queries encode knowledge from different tasks, enforcing local matching between each query and its corresponding task allows for more effective utilization of task-specific information and helps mitigate cross-query interference.
 At this point, each prompt has matching scores for all the categories within the task.
-We need to select the top-$K$ categories with the highest score within a task for aggregation by: where \( S^t \) is the aggregated matching score between the query and the \( t \)-th prompt.
+We need to select the top-$K$ categories with the highest score within a task for aggregation by: where \( S^t \) is the aggregated matching score between the sample and the \( t \)-th prompt.
 Finally, we select the highest matching score, and get the corresponding index as follows: Finally, the model can make predictions according to the selected query $Q_I$ and the linear classifier.